-Commission Regulation (EC) No 2073/2005 on microbiological criteria for foodstuffs and associated guidance requires that if a food business operator is to use a reduced sampling frequency, it must be on the basis of a risk analysis and consequently authorised by the competent authority.
-In Roscommon, the County Veterinary Officer conducts the risk analysis to determine the sampling frequency.
-The County Veterinary Officer had conducted assessments in relation to the 14 approved establishments under the supervision of Roscommon County Council.
-The templates provided in the Cross-Agency Hygiene Package Implementation Working Group guidance document, Implementation of Commission Regulation (EC) No 2073/2005 on microbiological criteria for foodstuffs in low-throughput premises, had been used to guide the assessment of risk and overall throughput, and records of the assessment were maintained on the establishments' files.
+Commission Regulation (EC) No 2073/2005 on microbiological criteria for foodstuffs and associated guidance requires that if a food business operator is to use a reduced sampling frequency, it must be on the basis of a risk analysis and consequently must be authorised by the competent authority.
+In Clare, the County Veterinary Officer conducts the risk analysis to determine the sampling frequency.
+The County Veterinary Officer had conducted assessments in relation to the 10 approved establishments under the supervision of Clare County Council.
+The templates provided in the Cross-Agency Hygiene Package Implementation Working Group guidance document, Implementation of Commission Regulation (EC) No 2073/2005 on microbiological criteria for foodstuffs in low-throughput premises, had been used to guide the assessment of risk and overall throughput.
+Detailed records of the assessment were maintained on the establishments' files.

-Three of the 14 approved establishments were not subject to the requirements of Commission Regulation (EC) No 2073/2005 on microbiological criteria for foodstuffs due to the fact that the activities being undertaken or the products being produced did not fall within the remit of the Regulation.
-One approved establishment had not been operational for one year at the time of this audit.
-The 10 remaining approved establishments within the Roscommon County Council's functional area were subject to assessment.
-An approach involving absence of sampling has been applied with regard to seven food businesses.
-In the remaining three food businesses, the outcome of the assessment was that testing was required at a reduced sampling frequency; the three food businesses were notified regarding the outcome of the assessment and were provided with an outline of the minimum sampling requirements.
-The outcomes of the assessments regarding minimum sampling frequency were kept under review during official controls, and evidence of this was noted in the establishments' files.
+Two of the 10 approved establishments were not subject to the requirements of Commission Regulation (EC) No 2073/2005 on microbiological criteria for foodstuffs, due to the fact that activities being undertaken or the products being produced did not fall within the remit of the Regulation.
+The remaining eight approved establishments within the Clare County Council functional area had been subject to assessment to determine the manner in which Commission Regulation (EC) No 2073/2005 on microbiological criteria for foodstuffs would be applied.
+Following assessment of risk and plant throughput, an approach involving absence of sampling has been applied with regard to five food businesses.
+These food businesses were notified by the County Veterinary Officer that they do not need to conduct sampling.
+The outcome of the assessment of risk and throughput in the remaining three establishments was that testing was required at a reduced sampling frequency.
+One of the three businesses was also conducting product testing for Listeria monocytogenes.